shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ##Who to fly with:
 Toronto Pearson Airport is the only airport which handles direct flights from London.
 It is located in between Brampton and Toronto.
 Here is an overview of some the available airlines:

-It would be great if you are in Toronto by Wednesday afternoon (May 6th), so we can party our asses off on Wednesday and Thursday.
+It would be great if you are in Toronto by Wednesday afternoon (May 6th), so we can party our asses off on Wednesday, Thursday and Friday too.

 * Air Transat is normally the cheapest airline and operates from Gatwick direct to Toronto Pearson.
 I’ve flown with them a few times, they have two types of planes: One type has a personal TV and decent legroom, the other type doesn’t have either.
 * Sun Wing (budget airline and I’ve never used them)